-There are 3 schools within 21 miles of Melville, NY, that offer medical assistant training.
+The following three schools within 21 miles of Melville, NY, offer medical assistant training.
 This article discusses the programs offered at these schools and is followed by a table that compares school features such as tuition and enrollment.

 - The closest school, at 16 miles from Melville, is Nassau Community College.
 This 2-year public school features an administrative business technology associate's degree program that includes a medical concentration.

 - Students may also look at Queensborough Community College, which is located 21 miles away.
 This public school offers a certificate for prospective medical office assistants.

 - Finally, students can investigate Molloy College, a 4-year private not-for-profit school which offers a medical assisting skills certificate program.
 This school is within 21 miles of Melville.

 In addition to degree options, the cost of education may be an important consideration when deciding on a school.
 This table compares tuition and other school characteristics for the three schools discussed in this article.

 |Nassau Community College||Queensborough Community College||Molloy College|

 |School Type||2-year, public||2-year, public||4-year, private not-for-profit|